Harkat-ul-Mujahideen

 Harkat-ul-Mujahideen (abbreviated HUM) is a Pakistan-based Islamist jihadist group operating primarily in Kashmir.
 The group had links to Osama bin Laden and Mullah Omar.

-The group has been designated as a terrorist organization by Bahrain, the United Nations, the United Kingdom and the United States.
-In response the organization changed its name to Harkat-ul-Mujahideen.
+The group has been designated as a terrorist organisation by Bahrain, the United Nations, the United Kingdom and the United States.
+In response the organisation changed its name to Harkat-ul-Mujahideen.
 The group splintered from Harkat-ul-Jihad-al-Islami (HuJI), a Pakistani group formed in 1980 to fight the Soviet military in Afghanistan.
 The Government of India has declared and banned HuM as a jihad organisation.

 Post Soviet–Afghan War

 Harkat-ul-Mujahideen was originally formed as a splinter group of Harkat-ul-Jihad al-Islami in 1985.
 In 1989, at the end of Soviet–Afghan war, the group entered Kashmiri politics by use of militants under the leadership of Sajjad Afghani and Muzaffar Ahmad Baba Alias Mukhtar.
 In 1993 the group merged with Harkat-ul-Jehad-al-Islami to form Harkat-ul-Ansar.

 Immediately following the merger India arrested three senior members: Nasrullah Mansur Langaryal, chief of the former Harkat-ul Mujahideen in November 1993; Maulana Masood Azhar, General Secretary in February 1994, and Sajjad Afghani (Sajjad Sajid) in the same month in Srinagar.
 Muzaffar Ahmad Baba was killed in an encounter at Pandan Nowhatta with the BSF in January 1994.

 As a response the group carried out several kidnappings in an attempt to free their leaders, all of which failed.
 It was linked to the Kashmiri group al-Faran that kidnapped five Western tourists in Kashmir in July 1995; one, Hans Christian Ostrø, was killed in August 1995 and the other four reportedly were killed in December of the same year.

-In 1997, the United States designated Harkat-ul-Ansar as a terrorist organization, and in response it renamed itself to Harkat-ul-Mujahideen.
+In 1997, the United States designated Harkat-ul-Ansar as a terrorist organisation, and in response it renamed itself to Harkat-ul-Mujahideen.

 In 1999, Sajjad was killed during a jailbreak which led to the hijacking, by the group, of Indian Airlines Flight 814 in December, which led to the release of Maulana Masood Azhar, Ahmed Omar Saeed Sheikh and Mushtaq Ahmed Zargar by the Indian Government.
 Azhar did not, however, return to the HUM, choosing instead to form the Jaish-e-Mohammed (JEM), a rival militant group expressing a more radical line than the HUM, in early 2000.